Life Without George

 Life Without George is a BBC comedy series created and written by Penny Croft (Val Hudson also wrote part of some episodes).
 The executive producer was Robin Nash and its producer was Susan Belbin.
-Starring Carol Royle and Simon Cadell, it centred on a young woman's struggle to adapt to life after being left by her partner (the titular George).
+Starring Carol Royle and Simon Cadell, it centred on a young woman's struggle to adapt to life after being left by her partner, George.
 The series ran from 12 March 1987 to 4 May 1989.
 The theme tune was written and performed by Penny Croft.